birg81/teachingCodeRepo/AS-2023-2024/3X-INFO/readme.md

 # Welcome to the Third Year Computer Science Folder! 🌟

 ## Description
-In this folder, you will dive into the fascinating world of third-year computer science.
-You'll embark on an exciting learning journey, starting with Flowcharts and translating them into C language.
+In this folder, you will dive yourself into the fascinating world of third-year computer science.
+You'll embark on an exciting learning journey, starting with Flowcharts and translating them into **C** language.
 We'll progress through fundamental concepts like variables, data types, input/output, arrays, and functions, and then tackle increasingly complex algorithms.
 Finally, we'll venture into the realm of those mysterious pointers.

 ## Organization
 All examples are organized by date, just like an epic computer science story unfolding behind each folder.